 | Location pages | /{service}-in-{city} | City/region names | Local-intent (if relevant) |

-python3 skills/reddit-scraper/scripts/scrape_reddit.py \
+python3 skills/reddit-post-finder/scripts/search_reddit.py \

---subreddits "<relevant_subs>" \
+--subreddit "<relevant_subs>" \

 Enhanced mode (DataForSEO / Keywords Everywhere / SEMrush / Ahrefs):